benkrichman/geocontour/README.md

 Given a series of lat/lon points constituting a geographical boundary, and a set of gridded data on a lat/lon grid, find an appropriate mask to select gridded data within the boundary:

 Use the 'area' approach to mask calculation, defaulting to selection of all cells for which 50% or greater falls withing the boundary.
-Note that boundary falls outside gridded data bounds at some points.
+Note that boundary falls outside gridded data bounds at some points and those cells inside the boundary but outside the gridded data bounds are not included in the mask.
 ```python
 mask=geocontour.masksearch.area(latitudes,longitudes,boundary)
 geocontour.output.plot(latitudes,longitudes,boundary=boundary,mask=mask,title='Example Mask and Boundary',outname='example_small_boundary+mask',outdpi='indep')